RKKoranteng/oracle-refreshDB/README.md

 # oracle-refreshDB
-refreshDB is a work-in-progress project to help Oracle DBA's consolidate refresh operations
+refreshDB is a work-in-progress project to help Oracle DBA's consolidate database refresh/import operations<br/>

 ### What's refreshDB
 refreshDB started as a work project whereby I wanted to consolidate